 Our Analysis and Test Results

 Like some other fantastic products we've tested here at GearLab, the Bertello Outdoor was launched with crowd-sourced funding, which tends to lend credence to the quality of a product.
-This multi-fuel oven comes standard as a wood-fired oven (charcoal and pellets can also be used), but can easily be converted with a gas burner attachment.
+This multi-fuel oven comes standard as a wood-fired oven (you can also use charcoal and pellets) but can easily be converted with a gas burner attachment.
 The distinguishing feature of this conversion is that it still includes a wood-burning tray.
-This allows you to preheat the oven — and light the wood — using the propane burner, and then bake 12" pizzas as a wood-fired oven.
+This addition lets you preheat the oven and light the wood using the propane burner, and then bake 12" pizzas as a wood-fired oven.

 The Bertello oven is perhaps the most convertible of any we tested.
-While it is able to blur the lines between wood- and gas-fired ovens, for the sake of discussing performance, it is still best to consider each fuel type individually.
-This model comes standard as a wood-fired oven, which is more forgiving, but less convenient to fire.
+While it blurs the lines between wood- and gas-fired ovens, we thought it best to consider each fuel type individually for unbiased comparison.
+This model comes standard as a wood-fired oven, which is more forgiving but less convenient to fire.

-Slower cook times in the range of five to seven minutes provide more time to learn how to properly cook pizzas, but with average stone temperatures of only 552°F, it is more appropriate to cook low- to medium-fired styles of pizza.
+Slower cook times in the range of five to seven minutes provide more time to learn how to cook pizzas properly and give you more time to prep in between firings.
+But with average stone temperatures of only 552°F, it is more appropriate to cook low- to medium-fired styles of pizza.
 Once you feel you have the necessary skills in place, the gas conversion unlocks the potential power of the Bertello oven.
 With this simple switch-over, average cook times drop down to just 90 seconds, as average pizza stone temperatures rise to an incredible 774°F.

-With the gas attachment, this is the hottest oven we tested, capable of producing perfect Neapolitan-style pizzas within as little as 60 seconds.
-Many companies market the power of a Neapolitan pizza oven, but Bertello is one of the few that actually delivers.
+The Bertollo is the hottest oven we tested when using the gas attachment, capable of producing perfect Neapolitan-style pizzas within as little as 60 seconds.
+Many companies market the power of a Neapolitan pizza oven, but Bertello is one of the few that truly delivers.
 While it is quite possible to achieve perfectly puffy, golden crusts when firing as a gas oven, the wood-fired style is more likely to produce browner, crisper — and sometimes ashier — crusts.

-Incidentally, cordierite is also incredibly heat-resistive, which may seem counterintuitive but is actually the reason behind its ability to transfer heat directly into cooking the pizza crust, rather than absorbing that same heat.
-Despite a matted exterior, the reflective, stainless steel interior does a good job of radiating heat to evenly cook pizzas on all sides — but again, only when the fire is burning.
+Incidentally, cordierite is also incredibly heat-resistive, which may seem counterintuitive but is actually the reason behind its ability to transfer heat directly into cooking the pizza crust, producing a satisfying crunch when it is time to cut into your meal.
+Despite a matted exterior, the reflective, stainless steel interior does an excellent job of radiating heat to evenly cook pizzas on all sides — but again, only when the fire is burning.

-As a result, it is more important to manage the heat output of the Bertello oven, because if you let the fire die down, both pizza stone and internal oven temperatures will quickly follow suit.
-Surprisingly, even internal oven temperatures slump a bit in contrast to the pizza stone — the average operating temperature of the oven chamber hovers around 670°F.
+As a result, it is more important to manage the heat output of the Bertello oven because if you let the fire die down, both pizza stone and internal oven temperatures will quickly follow suit.
+Surprisingly, even internal oven temperatures slump slightly in contrast to the pizza stone.
+The average operating temperature of the oven chamber hovers around 670°F.

-While it may not be as hot as a conventional Neapolitan pizza oven, the Bertello is capable of producing quality pies in that style thanks to a few key factors.
-The incredibly hot pizza stone gives the crust a quick rise, while positive airflow directs flames to roll across the low ceiling of the oven chamber, evenly and efficiently cooking toppings.
+While it may not be as hot as a conventional Neapolitan pizza oven, it can produce quality pies in that style, thanks to a few key factors.
+The incredibly hot pizza stone gives the crust a quick rise.
+At the same time, positive airflow directs flames to roll across the low ceiling of the oven chamber, evenly and efficiently cooking your prepared toppings.

-Regardless of whether you are firing with wood or propane, this oven produces a rolling and rollicking flame that is as effective as it is charming.
-With a gas adapter — rather than a full conversion — it is nice to be able to overlap the two fuel types, particularly because the gas burner can backup the wood fire.
-But the wood tray included with the adaptor is actually too shallow to build a fire large enough to sustain even cooking one pizza.
+Whether you are firing with wood or propane, this oven produces a rolling and rollicking flame.
+You are given the ability to overlap the two fuel types, which can be convenient, mainly because the gas burner can backup the wood fire.
+But the wood tray included with the adaptor is too shallow to build a fire large enough to sustain even cooking one pizza.

 While we won't go so far as to say it's just for show, we'll deem that it may be more for that "wood-fired flavor."
 As a result, we suggest firing the Bertello as either a wood or gas-powered oven to avoid the type of multi-tasking where one doesn't end up doing either thing particularly well.